seedclub/claude-plugin/commands/tend.md

 For each signal, research recent activity based on signal type:

 **Twitter accounts**:
+- **REQUIRED**: Use `twitter_read` to fetch the account's recent tweets directly
-- Search for recent tweets, threads, announcements
+- Review their tweets for announcements, threads, notable takes, or viral moments
-- Look for viral moments, notable interactions
+- Look for endorsements of other accounts/companies (potential new signals)
+- Optionally use `twitter_search` to find mentions or discussions about them
-- Check for any news mentions
+- Use WebSearch for broader news coverage if needed

 **Companies**:
+- If the signal has a Twitter handle, use `twitter_read` to check their recent tweets
 - Search for funding news, product launches
 - Look for press coverage, blog posts
-- Check social media for announcements
+- Use `twitter_search` to find discussions about the company

 **People**:
+- If the signal has a Twitter handle, use `twitter_read` to check their recent tweets
 - Search for career moves, speaking engagements
 - Look for thought leadership content
 - Check for media appearances